Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Parachain

-A blockchain that meets several characteristics that allow it to work within the confines of the AXIASolar Host.
+A blockchain that meets several characteristics that allow it to work within the confines of the AXIACoin Host.
 Also known as "parallelized chain."

 ## Parachain Development Kit (PDK)

-Similar to an [SDK](##sdk), parachain development kits (PDK) is a set of tools that make it easy for developers to create AXIASolar compatible [parachains](##parachain).
+Similar to an [SDK](##sdk), parachain development kits (PDK) is a set of tools that make it easy for developers to create AXIACoin compatible [parachains](##parachain).

 ## ParaID